Media buying: Don’t try this at home!

 This is a common issue that a lot of small businesses face as they start off.
 You follow every step but it doesn’t seem to be helping at all.
 The problem here is that even though you’re advertising on several platforms, it’s not specifically targeting the people that would actually be interested in buying your product.

-In the last blog post, my partner-in-crime, Jaser revealed the ins-and-outs of Media Buying and Planning.
-However, simply learning about the process isn’t enough; you need to figure out which methods and strategies to choose according to your own business’ needs.
+In the last blog post, my partner-in-crime, Jaser revealed the ins and outs of media buying and planning.
+However, simply learning about the process isn’t enough; you need to figure out which methods and strategies to choose according to your own business needs.

 I, on the other hand, am going to shed light on the problems that you’re likely to face as you walk through the steps.
 I’ll also discuss how agencies can precisely identify those challenges and help you solve them.
 So, let’s get right into it!

-The first requirement that you should cross out is acquiring in-depth knowledge about your target audience’s taste and preferences.
+The first requirement that you should cross out is acquiring in-depth knowledge about your target audience’s tastes and preferences.
 Intensive research is a must-have to figure out how you want to send your message out and capture their attention skillfully and effectively.
 (Roque 2018) This is where professionals can help you out with their experience and market insight.

 Media planning is an extremely precise and accurate process than simply sponsoring your posts on social media platforms; it’s much more critical and business owners often face some difficulties, but these can be avoided quite easily.
 As social media has evolved to an ideal spot to place ads, platforms such as Facebook, Google, and Youtube have developed their native ad programs such as Facebook Insights Tool, Google Ad Words, and TrueView respectively.
 They give you access to insights that a regular user of the platform would not be able to view, and can help you find several crucial data on how your page is doing in terms of engagement (Joss n.d.).